kdeoskar/kdeoskar.github.io/index.md

 My name is Keshav.
 I'm a second year undergraduate student at UC Berkeley.

 #### What is this page?
-The best way to learn is to teach, and boy is there a lot of math and physics I want to learn.
-This page is primarily going to be where I store write-ups and expository papers on concepts/calculations I find cool.
+The best way to learn is to teach; and there is a lot I want to learn.
+Hence this page.

-This is mainly just to deepen my own understanding, but if you've stumbled upon this site and happen to like math and physics, I hope there lies something of value here for you too!

-#### Notes
-I've benefitted greatly from notes people have posted on their personal sites so I'll also be posting my lecture notes for my classes.
-This semester, I'm taking
-- Statistical Mechanics
-- Quantum Mechanics II
-- Complex Analysis
-- Differential Topology

 <!--
 #### Current interests
 As far as math goes, I'd say I'm quite algebra-pilled :tm:. -->

 ### Contact
-If you'd like to point out any foolish flaws in any of my writing, or just chat about math/physics, please contact me at kdeoskar [at] berkeley [dot] edu.
+If you spot any errors / opportunities to improve upon any exposition here, or just chat about math/physics, please contact me at kdeoskar [at] berkeley [dot] edu.

 <!-- # How to use Franklin -->